casanova-lab/BPHunter/README.md

 Genome-wide detection of human variants that disrupt intronic branchpoints

 ## Introduction
-- The search for pathogenic candidate variants in massive parallel sequencing (MPS) or next-generation sequencing (NGS) data typically focuses on non-synonymous variants within coding sequence or variants in essential splice sites, while mostly ignoring non-coding intronic variants.
+- The search for pathogenic candidate variants in massive parallel sequencing (MPS) or next-generation sequencing (NGS) data typically focuses on non-synonymous variants within coding sequences or variants in essential splice sites, while mostly ignoring non-coding intronic variants.

 - RNA splicing, as a necessary step for protein-coding gene expression in eukaryotic cells, operates its spliceosome mostly within introns to define the exon-intron boundaries and hence the coding sequences.
 Introns probably harbor a substantially larger number of pathogenic variants than has so far been appreciated.

 - Intronic branchpoint (BP) is recognized by spliceosome in the beginning of the splicing process, and constitutes a vulnerability of splicing by its potential variants.
 BP variants may potentially result in aberrant splicing consequences (exon skipping, intron retention), which could be deleterious to the gene product.

 - BPHunter is a genome-wide computational approach to systematically detect intronic variants that may disrupt BP recognition, efficiently and informatively.
 This standalone version can be easily implemented into NGS analysis by a one-line command.
-We also provided a [BPHunter webserver](http://hgidsoft.rockefeller.edu/BPHunter) with user-friendly interface.
+We also provided a [BPHunter webserver](http://hgidsoft.rockefeller.edu/BPHunter) with a user-friendly interface.

 ## News
-- Feb 2023: BPHunter official version-2 was released, with an additional program for processing VCF files in batch, and an additional output parameter 'BPHunter_HIGHRISK' (YES/NO) for identifying more promising candidate variants.
+- Feb 2023: BPHunter official version-2 was released, with an additional program for processing VCF files in batch, and an additional output parameter 'BPHunter_HIGHRISK' (YES/NO) for labeling more promising candidate variants.
 - Oct 2022: "Genome-wide detection of human variants that disrupt intronic branchpoints" that introduces BPHunter was published in PNAS.
 - Aug 2022: BPHunter official version-1 was released.
 - Jun 2021: BPHunter webserver & github were launched.